CCCKW/stark/docs/source/install.rst

 Method 2
 ++++++++++++++

-Alse, you can install stark online by the following steps:
+Also, you can install stark online by the following steps:

 Step1.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~